Luxflamy/STAT-628-Module-3/README.md

 ## Models
 ### How to use codes of models?
-You can download all the codes [here](https://uwmadison.box.com/s/8hgghrqof6y21czfodk5ob7zm1v2p5m9).
-In order to run them correctly, you need to unzip `weather_data.zip`, `cleaned_data.zip`, and `cleaned_weather_data.zip` under the same directory.
+The folder `Models` does NOT contain any data files, and you can download all the codes [here](https://uwmadison.box.com/s/8hgghrqof6y21czfodk5ob7zm1v2p5m9).
+In order to run them correctly, you need to unzip `weather_data.zip`, `cleaned_data.zip`, and `cleaned_weather_data.zip` under the same directory of model files.
 Some ralated version requirements are listed below.

 | Package     | Version  |